webpage stats

 Consult Trusted Tax and Partition Attorneys

 This article is not intended to explain all rules related to a 1031 exchange.
 Instead, it is intended to inform co-owners of the potential availability of this tool when selling co-owned real property.
-Whether a 1031 exchange can be used in your particular case should determined in connection with a qualified experts on tax law (not Talkov Law).
+Whether a 1031 exchange can be used in your particular case should determined in connection with a qualified expert on tax law (not Talkov Law).
 Extensive blogging on the topic of 1031 exchanges can be found online at First American Exchange Company and IPX 1031

 To utilize a 1031 exchange in connection with a partition action, contact an experienced partition attorney to help force the sale of property and end co-ownership disputes for good.
 For a free consultation with an experienced partition lawyer, contact us online or call us at (844) 4-TALKOV (825568).